AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

-.. py:method:: mageBuf.getchannel (x, y, z, channel, wrap="black")
+.. py:method:: ImageBuf.getchannel (x, y, z, channel, wrap="black")

     Retrieves just a single channel value from pixel (x,y,z) from the buffer and returns it as a `float` value.
 The optional `wrap` parameter